Karthik-mogaveera/Karavali-Talkies/README.md

 ## 🚫 Repository Notice
 🔒 **Code Not Publicly Available**
-This project was developed for **Karavali Talkies** and cannot be shared publicly due to institutional restrictions.
+This project was developed for **Karavali Talkies** and cannot be shared publicly due to organizational restrictions.

 ## 📩 Contact
 For any queries, contact **Karthik** at 📧 [karthikmogaveer536@gmail.com]